 The downside to this closing mode, however, is great.
 Letters from this period that survive the present still closed are very fragile, and can only be opened by cutting them.
-Fortunately, a new X-ray-based method offered researchers a non-invasive alternative.
-With this technique, the scientists were able to retrieve letters while still holding them folded, without having to open them.
+Fortunately, a new X-ray-based method has offered researchers a non-invasive alternative.
+With this technique, the scientists were able to recover letters while still holding them folded, without having to open them.

 Dear Renaissance friend, I read you

-For the first time, scientists have applied this method to a group of "blocked" letters from the Renaissance, stored in a trunk that had been in the collection of the Dutch Postal Museum in The Hague, Holland, since 1926.
+For the first time, scientists applied this method to a group of "blocked" letters from the Renaissance, stored in a trunk that had been in the collection of the Dutch Postal Museum in The Hague, Holland, since 1926.

 The contents of the trunk includes more than 3.100 undelivered letters, of which 577 unopened, written in Dutch, English, French, Italian, Latin and Spanish.
 For unknown reasons, once they arrived in The Hague, the letters were never delivered to their intended recipients and have been preserved instead by a postmaster named Simon de Brienne.

 The missives of the Renaissance